nutsdb/nutsdb/README.md

 #### about transactions

 thanks @damnever submit [the issue](https://github.com/xujiajun/nutsdb/issues/10) about the ACID transactions.

+In the nutsdb , a transaction presents a unit of work be performed.

 The current version of nutsdb not promise data persistence， to provide high performance, there is no real time to do the sync operation, depends on the kernel to write, you can understand as a buffer, which is an optimistic operation, the kernel will be responsible for the "dirty" data will be written back to disk, but this point in time, the application not sure when to sync, when accumulated to a certain amount（segment size）for a munmap operation, will make the update data.
 This approach does not satisfy the D (persistence) nature.
 Later versions will provide a strongly synchronized policy.

 More waiting to be added.